joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/15/arts/music/frida-and-diego-met-opera-review.html

 **C.I.A.
 Director Visits Cuba Amid Energy Crisis**\
-`John Ratcliffe, the director of the Central Intelligence Agency, traveled to Cuba a day after its government announced that it had exhausted its oil supplies for power plants and domestic use.`\
+`John Ratcliffe, the director of the Central Intelligence Agency, traveled to Cuba a day after its government announced that oil supplies for domestic use and for power plants had been exhausted.`\
 https://www.nytimes.com/video/world/americas/100000010906021/cia-director-cuba-fuel-shortage.html

 **Today, In Short**\